Braille: History

 Braille was based on a tactile code, now known as night writing, developed by Charles Barbier.
-(The name "night writing" was later given to it when it was considered as a means for soldiers to communicate silently at night and without a light source, but Barbier's writings do not use this term and suggest that it was originally designed as a simpler form of writing and for the visually impaired.)
+The name "night writing" was later given when it was considered as a means for soldiers to communicate silently without a light source.
+Barbier's writings do not use this term, instead suggesting that braille was originally designed as a simpler form of writing for the visually impaired.
 In Barbier's system, sets of 12 embossed dots were used to encode 36 different sounds.
 Braille identified three major defects of the code: first, the symbols represented phonetic sounds and not letters of the alphabet – thus the code was unable to render the orthography of the words.
 Second, the 12-dot symbols could not easily fit beneath the pad of the reading finger.
 This required the reading finger to move in order to perceive the whole symbol, which slowed the reading process.
 (This was because Barbier's system was based only on the number of dots in each of two 6-dot columns, not the pattern of the dots.)
 Third, the code did not include symbols for numerals or punctuation.
 Braille's solution was to use 6-dot cells and to assign a specific pattern to each letter of the alphabet.
 Braille also developed symbols for representing numerals and punctuation.

 At first, braille was a one-to-one transliteration of the French alphabet, but soon various abbreviations (contractions) and even logograms were developed, creating a system much more like shorthand.

 Today, there are braille codes for over 133 languages.

 In English, some variations in the braille codes have traditionally existed among English-speaking countries.
 In 1991, work to standardize the braille codes used in the English-speaking world began.
 Unified English Braille (UEB) has been adopted in all seven member countries of the International Council on English Braille (ICEB) as well as Nigeria.